 If you don’t have an outdoor space, you might want to head to your local park or city square on a sunny day – and if drawing doesn’t excite you, perhaps you’ll be more enthused about painting.
 Many of us haven’t painted since childhood, and getting back into this creative pastime can be extremely enjoyable, as well as meditative.
 Painting outside is known as en plein air, and it’s a great way to get in touch with your creative vision and truly immerse yourself in your subject.
 Just pack a travel easel and some portable paints – or go even simpler, and just bring a sketchpad, some pastel crayons and your sense of creativity.

 9. Go camping

-Escaping to the country is a great way to put negative news stories out of your mind – and with government guidelines currently suggesting that UK campsites will reopen on July 4th, you might be able to blow those lockdown cobwebs away earlier than you think.
-Getting back to nature with members of your household, or support bubble, is a chance to appreciate some of the simple things in life – the warmth of a campfire, a cold drink in the sun, the smell of grilled food.
-If you’re not up for a ‘big trip’, you could always head to your local campsite for just a night (or even get camping in your garden!).
+Escaping to the country is a great way to put negative news stories out of your mind, and while government guidelines require us to stay local, there’s nothing to stop you from planning a camping trip to enjoy once restrictions are lifted.
+Getting back to nature is a chance to appreciate some of the simple things in life – the warmth of a campfire, a cold drink in the sun, the smell of grilled food.
+If you’re hoping to go camping sooner rather than later, you could always head to your local campsite for just a night when they reopen on April 12th (or even get camping in your garden!).
 It could do you the world of good.

 There are camping options for every personality and budget.
-You can ‘rough it’ in a simple tent under the stars, go glamping in a yurt, or even stay in a motorhome (which might be a good choice, considering not all campsites will be opening their showers facilities when they reopen in July).
+You can ‘rough it’ in a simple tent under the stars, go glamping in a yurt, or even stay in a motorhome (which might be a good choice, considering not all campsites will be allowing access to their showers facilities when they reopen).
 Have a look at UK campsites to find a safe space to enjoy the great outdoors for a night or two.

 10. Go running